Mehmet-Emre-Dogan/pdfize-Gui/README.md

 # pdfize-Gui
-Create pdf file from your images with the help of graphical user interface
+Create pdf file from your images with the help of graphical user interface.